promisethedeveloper/JavaScript_Guidelines/README.md

 ```

-On the other hand, restating the code in prose is NOT a good use of comments:
+On the other hand, restating the code in prose is not a good use of comments:

 ```